Julius36/villaja-place/README.md

 ## Goals and scope

-- Provide Terraform examples to provision cluster/cloud resources and supporting infra.
+- Provide Tofu examples to provision cluster/cloud resources and supporting infra.
 - Build a Docker image for the `villaja` app and publish it to a container registry.
 - Package the app into a Helm chart (`villaja-project`) for Kubernetes deployment.
 - Demonstrate GitOps deployment via ArgoCD manifest and optional Terraform-managed ArgoCD.